akshaal/akstm32led/README.txt

 In order to see output from stm32 (via serial interface on GPIOA) run 'open-stlink-console'

 To flash production firmware start 'open-stlink-console' and type 'make' and then 'write'.
+You can also use 'write' in gdb mode.